ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 > ## Coding Challenge - Conditional Statements Part 3
 >
-> What does the following compound IF...
+> Write R code for the following compound IF...
 THEN...
-ELSE conditional statement output?
+ELSE conditional statement output:
 >
 > **Pseudocode**
 > 1. Assign x the value of "c"